CEDoD stands for Canada - Europe Dialogue on Democracy: Democratic deficit and the rise of populism in Europe

 Pablo Ouziel obtained his PhD in political science in 2016 from the University of Victoria.
 Currently he is a James Tully Post-Doctoral Fellow, and Visiting Postdoctoral Scholar at the Centre for Global Studies (CFGS), University of Victoria.
 Working on a project titled “Towards democratic responses to the crisis of democracy in Spain: Forms of Participatory and Representative Civic Engagement”.
 His research interests include public philosophy, collective presences, horizontality, nonviolence and civic democracy.
 By standing within the tradition of public philosophy, the core of his work is centred on excavating networks of individuals governing themselves in numerous ways that supersede our current structures of representative government.

-As of 2018, he is working in the Borders in Globalization (BIG) project funded by SSHRC and Erasmus+ Jean Monnet Programme, and is contributing to the EUCAnet (Europe Canada Network) project operated with the support of the Jean Monnet Project CEDoM.
+From 2018-2019 he has contributed to the EUCAnet (Europe Canada Network) project operated with the support of the Jean Monnet Project Canada Europe Dialogue on Democracy CEDoD.
 Pablo is a member of the International Study Group On New Forms Of Public Agency, at the École des hautes études en sciences sociales (EHESS), and is on the editorial board of IC Revista Científica de Información y comunicación.

 Beate SchmidtkeEUCAnet Project Manager, University of Victoria

-Since 20017 she is responsible for the development and management of the Erasmus+ Jean Monnet projects: Canada Europe Dialogue on Migration (CEDoM), the Communication and Media Strategies for EU Experts in Canada (MSEUCA) and Building capacity for Canada’s European Studies community: the European Community Studies Association Canada as a research and outreach hub (ECSACn).
+Beate is responsible for the development and management of the Erasmus+ Jean Monnet projects: Canada Europe Dialogue on Migration (CEDoM), Canada Europe Dialogue on Democracy (CEDoD), the Communication and Media Strategies for EU Experts in Canada (MSEUCA) and Building capacity for Canada’s European Studies community: the European Community Studies Association Canada as a research and outreach hub (ECSACn) and the new Jean Monnet Network EuMePo European Memory Politics.

 Dr. James Hamilton Tully